What is Bullet?

 Bodies are much like physical objects in the real world and have many of the same physical properties: mass, size, kinetic friction etc. They also occupy space in the world, and no two physical objects can occupy the same space.
 When two physical objects attempt to occupy the same space in the world, they collide, and the same is true for the bodies in a Bullet simulation.
 Each body has a collision shape, which determines how it collides with other bodies.
 Examples of bodies: a brick wall, a baseball.

 In TouchDesigner all bodies are rigid, meaning they cannot deform based on collisions or other outside forces (as opposed to soft bodies).
+A body can be a whole geometry component, a SOP withing a Geometry component, or one or more instances of Geometry component.

 Forces are just like the forces we experience in the real world; they act on bodies by changing their velocity.
 In Bullet, forces can either be applied over time or as an impulse.
 For example: the wind is a force applied over time, and a cannon applies an impulse force to a cannon ball.